Changissnz/personal_linkedin_activity/README.md

 # personal_linkedin_activity
 A project where I share opinions on some of the activity I see on LinkedIn.

+## End date: 2/26/2026

+I guess I could go on and share more of the LinkedIn activity I see.
+But I just don't feel motivated to.
+I felt kinda weird providing this commentary for these LinkedIn posts.
+:smiley: :smiley: :sweat_smile:  :sweat_smile:  :joy:  :joy:

 ----------------------------------------------------------------------------------------------------------------------------------

 So I've finally had it with keeping my opinions to myself in these troubling times.
 Not many jobs left in some American